OxfordIonTrapGroup/ndscan/README.md

 created automatically; you might want to set the CCB mode to "Create and enable/disable applets" in the applets dock.)

-To avoid all the scan results continuously accumulating in the dataset database, run the janitor process:
+To avoid old scan results continuously accumulating in the dataset database, run the janitor process:

     (artiq) $ ndscan_dataset_janitor